 We accept money orders and cashier's checks for donations and registration fees.
 Please make the money order or cashier's check payable to the National MS Society.
-Be sure to include the participant's name and "2017 BP MS 150" in the memo field or other applicable field on the money order or cashier's check.
+Be sure to include the participant's name and "2018 BP MS 150" in the memo field or other applicable field on the money order or cashier's check.
 You may also include a completed Donation Form.

 Q: What is a Matching Gift?

 A matching gift is a gift from a donor's employer that matches the donor's original gift.
 Most employers match dollar-for-dollar.